Skip to main content

 Fire protection sprinkler systems, State Fire Marshal authorized to issue permits to certain fire protection sprinkler contractors, further authorized, system plans and any changes designed by licensed engineer, certain data collected and published by State Fire Marshal required, Secs.
 34-33-1, 34-33-2, 34-33-4, 34-33-5, 34-33-6, 34-33-7, 34-33-9, 34-33-10 am'd.

-Under existing law, the State Fire Marshal may issue permits in the name of the fire protection sprinkler contractor with the name of the certificate holder noted on the permit.
+• Permits: The State Fire Marshal may issue permits to fire protection sprinkler contractors I and II, with the permit issued in the contractor's name and the certificate holder named on the permit.

 Subjects